joelsa/a4990-dual-motor-driver-carrier/README.md

  A function:

-- `string errorToString(int errorCode)` is included for convenience sake.
+- `String errorToString(int errorCode)` is included for convenience sake.
 You can then easily print this string using Serial.print() or your favourite method of output.
 - `void stopIfFault()` Set motor speeds to 0 if an error is occuring.

 ## Version history

 * 1.0.001 (2017-12-27): Original release.
 * 1.1.001 (2018-01-28): errorToString is included, minor bugfixes, updated documentation
+* 1.1.002 (2018-04-15): fix compile error and encoder direction bug